Welcome International Students!

 CCAC does not provide housing for students.

-If your family is coming to Pittsburgh to visit, and they need to make accommodations for a stay close and convenient to the campuses of CCAC, here are a few smart choices.
+If your family is coming to Pittsburgh to visit and they need to make accommodations for a stay that is close and convenient to the campuses of CCAC, here are a few smart choices.
 The four hotels listed below are in perfect locations.
-All of them are estimated to cost between $109.00 and 119.00 per night, depending on the day of the week, and availability.
+All of them are estimated to cost between $109.00 and $119.00 per night, depending on the day of the week and availability.
 If interested in these convenient locations, call the numbers listed below for details: